 - Purchase conventional powder detergent in recyclable packaging from an eco-conscious company.
 This would be the most convenient option, but could be expensive long term.

 - Make my own detergent in bulk amounts at home.
-This could arguably be the least convenient option as I would have to source the ingredients and mix them myself, but the cost savings is unbeatable.
+This could arguably be the least convenient option as I would have to source the ingredients and mix them myself, but the cost savings are unbeatable.

 Honestly, it sounded like a blast!
 I love being able to make useful things from scratch, especially if I know I can save some cash by doing so.